GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

 * **[`rpId`](https://w3c.github.io/webauthn/#dom-publickeycredentialrequestoptions-rpid)**:
   An RP ID is a domain and a website can specify either its domain or a registrable suffix.
-This must match the rp.id used when the passkey was created.
+This value must match the rp.id used when the passkey was created.

 Remember to specify `mediation: 'conditional'` to make the request conditional.